carlosgnotario/estateguru/README.md

 - **Live Server URL**: Make sure your Live Server is running on `http://127.0.0.1:5500` for the local development setup
 - **CSS Injection**: The `@-moz-document` rule in Stylus allows you to inject local CSS for live styling updates
 - **Stylus Extension**: Use the Stylus extension to inject CSS rules for real-time styling changes
+- **Webflow Settings**: Configure the CSS/JS component to disable remote scripts and enable local scripts for development overrides

 ## 📝 Scripts Reference